 A stone kitchen worktop may be the most durable piece in your kitchen, lasting long after you’ve changed curtains or blinds, repainted walls and even replaced cabinet doors.
 As a result, choosing the right colour can feel like a lot of pressure.
 As expert stoneworkers, we’ve fitted kitchen worktops for family homes of every type and style.
+This includes granite and quartz worktops.
 Below you’ll find a few of the tips we’ve picked up along the way.

 Go with one you love